Are you an American tax-payer?

 Claiming depreciation within your for-profit boat activity

-Section 465 of the Internal Revenue Service code limits losses that may be deducted by certain taxpayers engaged in covered activities under section 465.
-The at-risk rules apply to the leasing of depreciable personal property, such as boats and yachts.
-Any loss from the covered activity for the year is allowed only to the extent the taxpayer is at-risk with respect to the activity at the close of the year.
+Section 465 of the IRS code limits losses that may be deducted by certain taxpayers engaged in covered activities under section 465.
+The at-risk rules apply to the leasing of depreciable personal property, including boats and yachts.
+Any loss from the covered activity for the year is allowed only to the extent the taxpayer is at-risk with respect to the activity at the close of that year.

 Alternative strategy: boat as a second home